 Our course combinations are designed so that what you learn in one subject will complement and enhance what you learn in the other.
 In your final year you can choose either to split your time evenly between your two subjects, or to specialise in one.
 Our flexible curriculum has been designed to create some amazing opportunities for you too.
 Your second year of study is divided into two semesters that enables you to take part in optional work placements or go on international exchange.

 By choosing Spanish and Philosophy you’ll enjoy the freedom to choose from a wide range of optional modules, depending on your own preferences and interests.
 You'll develop a high level of verbal and written communication skills in Spanish, as well as an in-depth knowledge and understanding of the countries in which Spanish is spoken.You'll also develop your powers of argument, critical analysis and questioning ability.

-Study this course full-time with a year abroad (sandwich) or part-time.
-See How to Apply section for more information.
+- Study this course full-time with a year abroad (sandwich) or part-time.
+See How to Apply section.

 What you'll study

 Whether you’re coming to us as a complete beginner, or you’ve already studied Spanish to A-level, this exciting course will give you a high level of fluency and accuracy in spoken and written Spanish.
 Throughout the degree we’ll explore Spanish and Latin American culture and you’ll also gain an in-depth understanding of contemporary Spanish and Latin American society.
 To further increase your career options you can take a final year module that develops translation and interpreting skills.

 To provide opportunities to develop language skills outside the classroom, you’ll have access to our excellent language resource centres which provide: internet access, audio-visual facilities, an extensive library of the latest Spanish-language films, computer-aided language learning software, and course-related books, materials and periodicals.